manateelazycat/color-rg/README.md

 (require 'color-rg)
 ```

-If you use Mac, you also need install [https://github.com/purcell/exec-path-from-shell exec-path-from-shell]
+If you use Mac, you also need install [exec-path-from-shell](https://github.com/purcell/exec-path-from-shell)

+## Usage
 Bind your favorite key to functions:

 | Function                      | Description                                  |